Skip to content

 PVD Coatings and Aesthetic Longevity

-In 2026, the "look" of your glasses is just as important as their structural integrity.
-Traditional electroplating on metal frames can flake or peel over time.
-High-end titanium and stainless steel frames now utilize Physical Vapor Deposition (PVD) coatings.
-This process involves vaporizing a solid material in a vacuum and depositing it atom-by-atom onto the frame surface.
+In 2026, the appearance of your glasses is as important as their structural integrity.
+High-end frames now utilize Physical Vapor Deposition (PVD) coatings.
+This process involves vaporizing a solid material in a vacuum and depositing it onto the frame surface.

-PVD coatings are significantly harder and more scratch-resistant than traditional plating.
-On titanium, PVD bonds exceptionally well, creating finishes that can last for a decade without fading.
-Stainless steel also benefits from PVD, but because the base metal is slightly softer than titanium, the coating is more susceptible to "eggshelling"—where a sharp impact dents the steel underneath, causing the hard PVD layer to crack.
+PVD coatings are significantly harder than traditional electroplating.
+On titanium, PVD bonds exceptionally well, creating finishes that can last for many years without fading.
+Stainless steel also benefits from PVD, but because the base metal is slightly softer than titanium, the coating may be more susceptible to "eggshelling"—where a sharp impact dents the steel underneath, potentially causing the hard PVD layer to crack.

 Comparison Table: Titanium vs. Stainless Steel